Charles-Ay/Winds-Path/README.md

 ## Room for Improvement

 Room for improvement:
-- Needs sound.
+- Sound
-- Clean code
+- Code
 - Add more story
-- Add text images

 To do:
 - Make sound engine
-- Create git database of items to be grabed
 - Clean up code
-- Make database
-- Make inventor
+- Fix input (possibly change to readline)

 ## Acknowledgements
 Give credit here.